Want excellent investment advice? Buy low, sell high.

 Reduce Emotional Biases

-DCA counters investor psychology, sometimes called behavioral finance.
-We often buy at the “wrong” time and second-guess our moves in the market.
-Investors experience loss aversion, a cognitive bias that describes individuals who feel the pain of losses significantly more than the pleasure gains in the stock they own.
+DCA counters investor psychology, also known as behavioral finance.
+We often buy at the “wrong” time and second-guess our market moves.
+Investors experience loss aversion, a cognitive bias that describes individuals who feel the pain of losses significantly more than the pleasure of gains in the stock they own.

 Similarly, anchoring bias causes us to rely on the first piece of information we know rather than new information.
 For example, an investor may refuse to sell a stock at a lower price than their purchase.
 They may cling to the higher price they paid, even though new information reveals an unfavorable direction for the company.